 - Ask students to write, “I will practice personal and academic integrity” on the front page of their exam booklet.

-- Have students participate in the Creed & Diversity Week contest in November.
+- Have students participate in the Carolinian Creed Contest in October.

 - Use the Carolinian Creed in your e-mail signature.